A Guide to Getting Married in Ireland in 2026 with a Wedding Celebrant

 Step 7: Return the Signed Form to the HSE

-The signed Marriage Registration Form must be returned by you to any civil registration service.
+The signed Marriage Registration Form must be returned by you to any civil registration service to register the marriage.
 I always recommend next business day but if you are heading away and that is not possible, you do have 30 days.
 It is your responsibility but I always check in on my couples to double check that they have returned it.

 Once it’s processed, your marriage will be officially registered, and you can order your Marriage Certificate.